Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 * [Deep Imitation Learning for Complex Manipulation Tasks from Virtual Reality Teleoperation](https://arxiv.org/abs/1710.04615) This paper is really good.
 They use a VR headset to directly demonstrate how a robot should do things like grasping.
 It is able to learn directly from pixels to actions in only about 30 minutes or less of human demonstrations.

+__Third Person Imitation Learning__:
+Third person imitation learning is obviously a bold goal, and would have fantastic implications.
+Like perhaps a robot could just watch youtube all day at 10000x speed and then learn how to do everything.

+The general approach people have tried is to learn some sort of embedding that is invariant to different viewpoints.
+For example, when you are from a third person or first person view of someone pouring water in a cup, the embedding space should be the same.
+Some techniques have used domain confusion to train a discriminator that attempts to classify whether the embedding space is from one view or another.
+Once the discriminator has been fooled, we have invariant embeddings.
+You can then try to match the third person imitator by making your first person attempt match their third person embedding.

+[Time-Contrastive Networks](https://arxiv.org/abs/1704.06888z) show some really strong results.
+They learn invariant embeddings by training on both first and third person video.
+They have a clever idea where they use a triplet loss, frames that happen at the same time step (i.e. water is about to exit a cup) from different angles must have the same embedding; frames from different time steps but the same angle must have different embeddings.
+Then have the robot uses the learned embedding and reinforcement learning to try to match the demonstration.

 # Model Based Reinforcement Learning

 _TODO_: